-Authorize the Department of Health and Human Services, Division of Long Term Supports and Services, to enter into a contract with Amoskeag Health, Manchester, NH, in the amount of \$280,000 for care coordination for children with medical complexity and their families in Hillsborough, Strafford, and Rockingham Counties, with the option to renew for up to two (2) additional years, effective July 1, 2022, or upon Governor and Council approval, whichever is later, through June 30, 2023.
+Authorize the Department of Health and Human Services, Division of Long Term Supports and Services, to enter into a contract with Amoskeag Health (VC #157274), Manchester, NH, in the amount of \$730,000 for the provision of specialty services for children with medical complexity, with the option to renew for up to four (4) additional years, effective July 1, 2022 or upon Governor and Council approval, whichever is later, through June 30, 2024.
 25% Federal Funds.
 75% General Funds.

-Funds are available in the following account for State Fiscal Year 2023, with the authority to adjust budget line items within the price limitation through the Budget Office, if needed and justified.
+Funds are available in the following account for State Fiscal Year 2023, and are anticipated to be available in State Fiscal Year 2024, upon the availability and continued appropriation of funds in the future operating budget, with the authority to adjust budget line items within the price limitation and encumbrances between state fiscal years through the Budget Office, if needed and justified.